Georges034302/advanced-software-wil/week1/lab_1_d_copilot_onboarding.md

 ## 🔍 Validation Checklist

 Your Copilot skills are ready when you can:
-- [ ] Write effective prompts that generate quality code
+- [ ] Understand Copilot's capabilities, scope, and limitations
-- [ ] Navigate and evaluate multiple suggestions
+- [ ] Use Copilot through inline suggestions, terminal, and chat interface
-- [ ] Use Copilot Chat for complex problem solving
+- [ ] Generate code effectively from descriptive comments
-- [ ] Integrate Copilot into your development workflow
+- [ ] Create multiple Python scripts using chat prompt templates
-- [ ] Review and improve AI-generated code
+- [ ] Use Copilot to factorize complex methods into smaller functions
-- [ ] Apply Copilot across multiple programming languages
+- [ ] Generate comprehensive comments and documentation for existing code
-- [ ] Understand and work within Copilot's limitations
+- [ ] Create thorough unit tests for functions using Copilot assistance
-- [ ] Use Copilot for testing, documentation, and debugging
+- [ ] Review and improve AI-generated code for quality and security

 ## 🎉 Next Steps